Jackson’s “Den of Vipers and Thieves”

 And the American public’s, I might add.

 (The website of Provident Metals, a Dallas-based “precious metals” broker, features a brief-but-fascinating insiders’ history of The Fed.)

 The Deficiencies Are Not Just Political or Economic

 Though they are admittedly dazzled by American technology, they are gravely concerned by the United States’ disrespectful, illegal and immoral policies regarding other countries, above all their aggressive wars on sovereign nations for specious or non-existent reasons.
-(E.g. Vietnam, Serbia, Afghanistan, Iraq, Libya…) “Regime change” is not a legitimate casus belli; nor is a socialist government in power.
+(E.g. Vietnam, Serbia, Afghanistan, Iraq, Libya, Venezuela…) “Regime change” is not a legitimate casus belli; nor is a socialist government in power.
 Perhaps the greatest American irony of all in the eyes of the world is the US’s ongoing efforts to export their model of democracy.
-The question arises immediately: who would want to import it?
+Who would want to import it?

 What they do export successfully are arms, military assistance, subversive techniques and regime change at the point of a gun.
 Their School of the Americas (aka La Escuela de las Americas) at Ft.
 Benning, Georgia set the benchmark worldwide for teaching torture techniques, principally but not exclusively, to Latin America’s present and future military officers and dictators (some 34,000 of them) for more than half a century.
 The School was officially closed in the year 2000.
 ABC News had this to say on the day of its closing:

 A U.S. army facility that critics have labeled a school for dictators, torturers and assassins is being closed today.
 The ‘School of the Americas,’ in Fort Benning, Ga., which has for 54 years operated as a training facility for Latin American military personnel, will shut its doors after facing criticism from human rights groups for years.